-c.
-For business data marked as proprietary or with similar legends, the Government may duplicate, use, and disclose such data within the Government solely for evaluation, verification, validation, reporting, and program monitoring and management purposes in connection with this contract.
-The Government may disclose such business data to its support contractors identified in clause CI.209-006, Enabling Clause for Prime and Support Contractor Relationships, for these same purposes if and when:
+(c) For business data marked as proprietary or with similar legends, the Government may duplicate, use, and disclose such data within the Government solely for evaluation, verification, validation, reporting, and program monitoring and management purposes in connection with this contract.
+The Government may disclose such business data to its support contractors identified in clause CI 209-6, Enabling Clause for Prime and Support Contractor Relationships, for these same purposes if and when:

-(1) The receiving development contractor(s) or subcontractor(s) contract arrangements are subject to clauses CI.209-005, Protection of Information, and CI.227-005, Limitations on the Use or Disclosure of Government-Furnished Information Marked with Restrictive Legends;
+(1) The receiving development contractor(s) or subcontractor(s) contract arrangements are subject to clauses CI 209-5, Protection of Information, and CI 227-5, Limitations on the Use or Disclosure of Government-Furnished Information Marked with RestrictiveLegends;

-(2) The receiving support contractor(s) or subcontractor(s) contract arrangements are subject to the Customer's Support Contractor Corporate Non- Disclosure Agreement, and CI.227- 005, Limitations on the Use or Disclosure of Government-Furnished Information Marked with Restrictive Legends.
-When the Customer's Support Contractor Corporate Non- Disclosure Agreement is used, additional non-disclosure, confidentiality, proprietary information, or similar agreement may be required by the owner of the business data, but only on an exception basis, e.g., when such third party is or may be a direct competitor of the owner of the technical data or computer software.
+(2) The receiving support contractor(s) or subcontractor(s) contract arrangements are subject to clauses CI 209-8, Support Contractor Corporate Non-Disclosure Agreement, and CI 227-5, Limitations on the Use or Disclosure of Government- Furnished Information Marked with Restrictive Legends.
+When clause CI 209-8 is used, additional non-disclosure, confidentiality, proprietary information, or similar agreement may be required by the owner of the business data, but only on an exception basis, e.g., when such third party is or may be a direct competitor of the owner of the technical data or computer software.
 In the event an additional agreement is deemed necessary, the Contracting Officer shall be notified prior to its execution.

-(i) The Government and contractor agree to cooperate to ensure that execution of any additional agreements shall not delay or inhibit performance of this contract.
+() The Government and contractor agree to cooperate to ensure that execution of any additional agreements shall not delay or inhibit performance of this contract.
 Such agreements shall not otherwise restrict any rights due the Government under this contract;

-d.
-Other Information That Cannot Easily Be Categorized.
+(d) Other Information That Cannot Easily Be Categorized.
 For information that cannot easily be categorized as technical data or business data (e.g., program schedules, Earned Value Management System reports, and program management reports), and is of sufficient detail to show a contractor's confidential business practices, shall be identified before or as soon as practicable after contract award.
 The parties will agree as to the parties' rights and obligations in such data and how it is to be marked, handled, used, and disclosed to third parties.
 Such agreement shall be in writing, attached to, and made a part of the contract.

-e.
-Release from Liability.
+(e) Release from Liability.
 The contractor agrees to release the Government from liability for any release or disclosure of technical data and computer software made in accordance with this clause, in accordance with the terms of a license per this clause, or by others to whom the recipient has released or disclosed the data, and to seek relief solely from the party who has improperly used, modified, reproduced, released, performed, displayed, or disclosed contractor data marked with restrictive legends.

-f.
-Rights in Derivative Computer Software or Computer Software Documentation.
+(f) Rights in Derivative Computer Software or Computer Software Documentation.
 The Government shall retain its rights in the unchanged portions of any computer software or computer software documentation delivered under this contract that the contractor uses to prepare, or includes in, derivative computer software or computer software documentation.

-g.
-Contractor Rights in Technical Data and Computer Software.
+(g) Contractor Rights in Technical Data and Computer Software.
 The contractor retains all rights not granted to the Government.